 Fucibet cream should only be used to treat infected skin conditions caused by bacteria.
 It should not be used to treat spots, warts, boils, cysts, impetigo, thrush, fungal infections like athlete’s foot, or viral infections like cold sores.

-The main use of Fucibet is to relieve conditions like infected outbreaks of eczema or dermatitis (not perioral - around the mouth), and germ infections.
+The main use of Fucibet is to relieve conditions like infected outbreaks of eczema or dermatitis (not perioral - around the mouth), and bacterial infections.

 How long does Fucibet take to work?